dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-display-a-control-in-the-choose-toolbox-items-dialog-box.md

 ---
-title: "How to: Display a Control in the Choose Toolbox Items Dialog Box" ms.date: "08/23/2019"
+title: "How to: Display a Control in the Choose Toolbox Items Dialog Box"
+description: Learn how to display controls in the Choose Toolbox Items Dialog box as you develop and distribute them. ms.date: "08/23/2019"
 helpviewer_keywords:
   - "global assembly cache [Windows Forms], Choose Toolbox Items dialog box"